yurensmile/libersand.com/apps/web/_posts/blog/three-methods-to-access-environment-variable-values-in-python.md

   - python-dotenv
   - os.environ
   - os.getenv
-summary: "In Python, you can access environment variables using the `os` module, which provides a property called `environ` that contains the environment variables.
-In this post, I will share with you three methods to access environment variable values in Python."
-banner: /images/banner/posts/three-methods-to-access-environment-variable-values-in-python.png
-alt: "Three methods to Access environment variable values in Python"
-mathjax: false
 ---

 Hi everyone!
 I'm Hugo.
 I am currently focusing on developing https://1chooo.com and backend applications with Python.
 And there is a scenario where I need to access environment variable values in Python.
 However, sometimes it works, sometimes it doesn't.
 So, I decided to write this post to share with you three methods to access environment variable values in Python.
 That way, you can easily access environment variables in your Python applications.